Ingebrigsten breaks own European 1500m record

 Last updated on .From the section Athletics

-Olympic champion Jakob Ingebrigsten broke his own European 1500m record at the Diamond League in Silesia, Poland.
+Olympic champion Jakob Ingebrigsten broke his own European 1500m record at the Silesia Diamond League in Poland.

 The Norwegian, 22, won in three minutes 27.14 seconds, beating the record he set at Oslo's Diamond League meeting last month by 0.81 seconds.